How Wide is a Full Size Bed? 7 Key Facts You Must Know

 • Material & Durability: Opt for solid wood for longevity or engineered wood for affordability.

-• Lighting & Extras: Some models include built-in LED lights, USB ports, and fold-out desks.
+• Lighting & Extras: Consider built-in LED lights, USB ports, and fold-out desks for small multi-use rooms.

 Best Places to Buy Bookcase Storage Beds